IT50/book/en/theory/text-encoding.md

 ## Unicode

 **Unicode** is the modern-day default text encoding for all languages.
 It achieves extensibility and compatibility with ISO Latin 1, using the technique of variable character length.
-Unicode character lengths are always a multitude of a smallest **unit** of 8 or 16 bits.
+Unicode character lengths are always a multiple of a smallest **unit** of 8 or 16 bits.
 It has a special rule to split continuous binary data into segments of different lengths and then map these sequences to characters.
 This is even done in a way that makes UTF-8 compatible with ISO Latin 1 for those characters they share.

 Writing systems that have fewer characters use the shorter sequences (for example, 1 or 2 UTF-8 units), and writing systems that have more characters use the longer sequences (for example, 3 UTF-8 units).
 This minimizes the data size of the encoded text for everyone.